scottcolfer/scottcolfer.github.io/_posts/2017-05-26-user-centred-technical-products.md

 ## 3. Bargaining

 You: "OK, I get that it's got users . . . but loads of the standards don't apply.
-How do I do something like ']be consistent with the rest of GOV.UK including design patterns and style guide](https://www.gov.uk/service-manual/service-standard/make-the-user-experience-consistent-with-govuk)' when building something like an API?"
+How do I do something like '[be consistent with the rest of GOV.UK including design patterns and style guide](https://www.gov.uk/service-manual/service-standard/make-the-user-experience-consistent-with-govuk)' when building something like an API?"

 Inner You: "Developers are users.
 They need technical documentation to use the API.
 Technical documentation = content.
 The page that the content sits on needs to be designed.
 The value of your API is only released if the technical documentation works.
 Your API needs a service wrapper.
 You've created a service.
 The service standards apply.""